DAVYALENCAR/Python-Samples/README.md

 This program contains the functions for receiving movie data and mounts the html file.

 # Program fresh_tomatoes.html
-ThiS is the program that will receive the data to display the image of movie and which after being clicked will run the movie trailer.
+This is the program that will receive the data to display the image of movie and which after being clicked will run the movie trailer.

-# entertainment_center.py
+# Program entertainment_center.py
 This program contains the list with the parameters of each movie such as: the name of the movie, brief historical, the image and the trailer.